-The applicant is proposing to construct two side-by-side duplexes (four dwelling units) on the subject property (Figure 1).
-In order to proceed with the proposed development, the applicant has requested to rezone the property from C7 (Service Commercial) to RD4 (Low Density Cluster Housing).
-Further, the applicant requires Development Permit approval for the form and character of the buildings, which has been included for Council's consideration.
+The applicant is proposing to construct two triplexes (six dwelling units) the subject property (Figure 1).
+In order to proceed with the proposed development, the applicant has requested to rezone the property from R2 (Small Lot Residential) to RM2 (Low Density Multiple Housing).

+Further, the applicant requires Development Permit approval for the form and character of the building, which has been included for Council's consideration.